Dartmouth Dean of Admissions: ‘It’s Not About the College, It’s About You’

 How to Help Teens Find a Good College Fit, From a University President

-Lee Coffin is the Dean of Admissions and Financial Aid at Dartmouth College.
-He also hosts a podcast, Admissions Beat, which kicked off its third season on Jan.
-24, 2023, and provides high school juniors, seniors, and parents, as well as their counselors and other mentors, with “news you can use” at each step on the pathway to college.
+Lee Coffin is the Vice President and Dean of Admissions & Financial Aid, Dartmouth College.
+He also hosts a podcast, Admissions Beat, which provides high school juniors, seniors, and parents, as well as their counselors and other mentors, with “news you can use” at each step on the pathway to college.

 He was the guest on a Grown and Flown Facebook Live session for parents of high school students hosted by Grown & Flown.